 Touted as a bigger and better version of its previous leg, Jaago Re 2.0 will focus on pre-activism, a concept that urges consumers to act before a tragedy happens.
 Tata Tea portfolio includes brands such as Premium, Gold (premium black tea), Tea-Veda (heath and wellness ayurvedic tea) and Agni (economy segment).

-In the first phase, the company along with its advertising agency Mullen Lintas (part of global creative network, MullenLowe Group), has created a powerful television spot which aims to familiarize people with the concept of pre-activism.
+In the first phase, the company along with its advertising agency Mullen Lintas (part of global advertising network, MullenLowe Group), has created a powerful television spot which aims to familiarize people with the concept of pre-activism.
 The 45-second-long film is a montage of a street play where the protagonist is seen asking people tough questions on arm-chair activism and outrage which surfaces after a tragedy takes place.
 The film asks people to make enough noise before an untoward incident takes place be it a farmer suicide or woman molestation.

 “Our Jaago Re campaign has unleashed the activism streak in consumers.
 In the last eight years we see an active set of people who are willing to speak up, show their outrage and hold marches both on digital meadia as well as on-ground.
 We are now taking it to the next level of its journey by urging consumers to take up an issue and talk about it before a tragedy happens,” said Sushant Dash, regional president-India, Tata Global Beverages.